Books relating to human rights on a library shelf

 • A brief summary of every outstanding procedural or jurisdictional issue or request that you are raising in your matter.

 A Case Summary is intended to supplement, not replace, a party’s pleadings.
-It is not intended to be exhaustive as to every detail of the events which took place but must address every procedural and substantive legal or other issue being raised by s party.
+It is not intended to be exhaustive as to every detail of the events which took place but must address every procedural and substantive legal or other issue being raised by the parties.
 If an issue, procedural or otherwise, has already been raised with the Tribunal but the Tribunal has not yet issued a ruling on that issue then it must be included in the Case Summary.

 Be sure to review your CAD carefully for any requirements for your Case Summary, such as a limit on the number of pages it can be or any guidance on the particular issues that need to be addressed in it.